ligato/vpp-agent/README.md

 ## Documentation

-All of the documentation for the VPP Agent can be found at [ligato.io/vpp-agent](https://ligato.io/vpp-agent/).
+Detailed documentation for the VPP Agent can be found at [ligato.io/vpp-agent](https://ligato.io/vpp-agent/).

 ## Architecture